RobertMyles/flagfillr/README.md

 <br> This package is designed to be quick and easy to use.
 As such, it's not sooo flexible.
 If you'd like to use your own data, or mess around with things, I recommend taking a look at the .R files, I hope they're reasonably easy to understand.
 Then you can hack away to your heart's content.
 The logic is simple: import the flags using `readPNG()`, establish the boundaries of the geometry, filter the flag *into* the geometry shape, use that as a fill.

 <br> Pull requests and issues are welcome.
 I particularly welcome any datasets of flags in png format!
 The plotting of state-level flags is still a bit messy, and removing islands and far-off territories could be much better.
+The flags are great, though (Argentina has some good ones).

 Related
 -------